-D. In April 2017, BiomX Israel signed an exclusive patent license agreement (the "2017 Patent License Agreement") with the Massachusetts Institute of Technology ("MIT") covering methods to synthetically engineer phage.
+C. In April 2017, BiomX Israel signed an exclusive patent license agreement (the "2017 Patent License Agreement") with the Massachusetts Institute of Technology ("MIT") covering methods to synthetically engineer phage.
 According to the agreement, BiomX Israel received an exclusive, royalty-bearing license to certain patents held by MIT.
-In return, BiomX Israel paid an initial license fee of \$25 during the year ended 2017 and is required to pay certain license maintenance fees of up to \$250 in each subsequent year and following the commercial sale of licensed products.
+In return, BiomX Israel paid an initial license fee of \$25 during the year 2017 and is required to pay certain license maintenance fees of up to \$250 in each subsequent year and following the commercial sale of licensed products.
 BiomX Israel is also required to make payments to MIT upon the satisfaction of development and commercialization milestones totaling up to \$2,350 in aggregate, as well as royalty payments on future revenues.
-The consolidated financial statements as of December 31, 2020 and 2019 include a liability with respect to this agreement in the amount of \$240 and \$108, respectively.
+No liability is included in the consolidated financial statements as of December 31, 2020 include a liability with respect to this agreement in the amount of \$240 recorded as other liabilities.